 SCC and its academic programs are also approved by the New Jersey Secretary of Higher Education.

 In addition, the Nursing A.A.S.
-Program is accredited by the Accreditation Commission for Education in Nursing (ACEN), and the Nursing A.A.S.
+Program is accredited by the Accreditation Commission for Education in Nursing (ACEN) until Fall 2016 with Warning, and the Nursing A.A.S.
 Program and the Practical Nursing Certificate Program are accredited by the New Jersey Board of Nursing.
 For more information:

 Accreditation Commission for Education in Nursing